xan1242/NFS_CustomJukebox/README.md

 3. Create ini files with event IDs in hexadecimal format as their filenames (aka pathevent in Attrib/VLT)

-4. Inside the ini, define the track properties (name, album, artist, index) - check TrackExample.ini for more and detailed info
+4. Inside the ini, define the track properties (name, album, artist, index) - check TrackExample.ini (or 12345678.ini in the release package) for more and detailed info

 ## Compatibility